-Query Editor provides a save function that allows you to save a query and work on it later.
-To save a query, click Save in the top right corner of Query Editor.
+The Query Editor provides a save function that allows you to save a query and work on it later.
+To save a query, select Save in the top-right corner of Query Editor.
 Before a query can be saved, a name must be provided for the query using the Query Details panel.

 Queries that are not executed are not saved by the Log.
 In order for the query to be available in Query Service, it must be run or saved in Query Editor.

-To run a query in Query Editor, you can enter SQL in the editor or load a previous query from the Log or Browse tab, and click Play.
+To run a query in Query Editor, you can enter SQL in the editor or load a previous query from the Log or Templates tab, and select Play.
 The status of query execution is displayed in the Console tab below, and output data is shown in the Results tab.

 The console provides information on the status and operation of Query Service.
 The console displays the connection status to Query Service, query operations being executed, and any error messages that result from those queries.

-The console only shows errors that resulted from executing a query.
-It does not show query validation errors before a query is executed.
+The console only shows errors that resulted from the execution of a query.
+It does not show the query validation errors that occur before a query is executed.

-After a query has completed, the results are displayed in the Results tab, next to the Console tab.
-This view shows the tabular output of your query, displaying up to 100 rows.
+After a query has been completed, the results are displayed in the Results tab, next to the Console tab.
+This view shows the tabular output of your query, displaying between 50 and 500 rows of results depending on your chosen result count.
 This view allows you to verify that your query produces the expected output.
 To generate a dataset with your query, remove limits on rows returned, and run the query with

 CREATE TABLE tablename AS SELECT to generate a dataset with the output.
 See the generating datasets tutorial for instructions on how to generate a dataset from query results in Query Editor.

 The following video shows how to run queries in the Adobe Experience Platform interface and in a PSQL client.
-Additionally, using individual properties in an XDM object, using Adobe-defined functions, and using CREATE TABLE AS SELECT (CTAS) are demonstrated.
+The video also demonstrates the use of individual properties in an XDM object, Adobe-defined functions, and how to use CREATE TABLE AS SELECT (CTAS) queries.